Position: Climate Smart Agriculture Guide Programme Fellow

-Rufaro Chokera comes from a rural area of Zimbabwe, the only daughter in her family.
+Rufaro Chokera comes from a rural area of Zimbabwe, where she is the only daughter in her family.
 From a young age, she dreamed of making a name for herself as a leader.

 For Rufaro, coming to EARTH was the opportunity of a lifetime because of her long-standing dream to learn about entrepreneurship.
 “Being an entrepreneur is one of the most demanding skills needed in Africa for the young generation.
 Learning at EARTH University has cultivated my passion for agriculture, and I have participated in projects to help local farmers in designing the best sustainable practices in their farms, giving added value to their products in order to commercialize them.”
 EARTH has changed Rufaro’s way of thinking.
 “I try to carry all the values that EARTH taught me.
 I always try to remember work ethics, respect, punctuality, accepting other people as they are, being adaptable.
 EARTH taught me to get out of my comfort zone, and I now have the power to achieve any goal.”

-Rufaro did her internship at the University of Florida, working at the Citrus Research and Education Centre.
-She decided on this internship because she loves learning about soil, fertility, and nutrient management.
+Rufaro completed her internship at the University of Florida, working at the Citrus Research and Education Centre.
+She chose this internship to further her knowledge and learning about soil, fertility, and nutrient management.
 “This internship was a milestone towards my future career plans.
 In my country, the soil is degraded, and farmers are not capable of producing.
 They need to learn about fertilizers to treat citrus diseases.
 As an intern, I had the opportunity to work hand-in-hand with great researchers who are tackling the citrus greening disease problem through irrigation and fertilization schemes.
 It was a golden chance to follow my passion, which is soil management.”

 My goals are to help women and girls, particularly with economic empowerment. – Rufaro

-She aims to help girls in difficult situations and motivate them to support themselves financially, help them finish studying, and support the growth of women-owned small businesses.
+She aims to help girls in difficult situations and motivate them to support themselves financially and finish studying, while supporting the growth of women-owned small businesses.
 “I am also working on a project meant to feed 25 families in my community.
 I want to help them establish a community garden with solar-powered water.
 Lack of enough clean water due to recurring droughts has limited agricultural activities as well as sanitation protocols in my community.
 With all the skills I have learned at EARTH, I believe that this project will be a reality once I graduate.”